-CHECKOUT
+CHECKOUT GUIDELINES

 Library media services are available to every child and staff person at SGGS.
-All books and magazines may be loaned for two weeks.
 The school library promotes student responsibility in returning all borrowed material to the library.
-Notices are sent to individual students or are posted if materials are not returned.
+Notices are sent to individual students if materials are not returned.
 After two notices the librarian may refuse check out privileges to the student.
-Report cards are held at the end of each nine weeks period for any student failing to return materials and /or pay fines.
+Report cards will be held at the end of each nine weeks period for any student failing to return materials and/or pay fines.
 Replacement costs are based on the cost of the item.